How Food and Lifestyle affects Heart Disease

 Another excellent source of essential fats is nuts.
 Several studies have shown that nuts protect your heart.
 The best are almonds and walnuts (not roasted nuts).
 There is also a little essential fat in vegetables.

 In a study of 10,000 men done by the University of Copenhagen monitored over 29 years those with low Vitamin D levels as opposed to optimal levels had a 64% increased risk of myocardial infarct and an 81% increased risk of dying from heart disease.
-Vitamin D comes mainly from sunshine.
+Vitamin D comes mainly from sunshine (or supplements).

 The Mediterranean Diet